-52.223-11 Ozone-Depleting Substances and High Global Warming Potential Hydrocarbons (JUN 2016).
+52.223-11 Ozone-Depleting Substances and High Global Warming Potential Hydrocarbons

+(JUN 2016).
 Seller shall submit the information required by paragraph (c) (1) annually to Buyer by October 15th during each year of contract performance, and at the end of contract performance.

-52.223-18 Encouraging Contractor Policies To Ban Text Messaging While Driving (AUG 2011).
+52.223-18 Encouraging Contractor Policies To Ban Text Messaging While Driving (JUN 2020).
+This clause applies if the contract exceeds the micro-purchase threshold, as defined in Federal Acquisition Regulation 2.101 on the date of subcontract award.

-52.225-1 Buy American - Supplies (MAY 2014).
+52.225-1 Buy American - Supplies (JAN 2021).
 The term "Contracting Officer" shall mean Buyer the first time it is used in paragraph (c).
 In paragraph (d), the phrase "in the provision of the solicitation entitled 'Buy American Certificate' is deleted and replaced with "in its offer."

-52.225-13 Restriction on Certain Foreign Purchases (JUN 2008).
+52.225-13 Restriction on Certain Foreign Purchases (FEB 2021).